black-sliver/evermizer/README.txt

       TODO: not 100%, look at this again
       TODO: fix weird camera glitch in act3 houses Locked east draw bridge behind Mungola
-    Disabled exit from naris to chessboard if Mungola is alive Fixed reverse Timberdrake
+    Disabled exit from Naris to chessboard if Mungola is alive Fixed reverse Timberdrake
     Disabled exit from castle to verm if verm is not dead Fixed prison sound crash